borkmaster0/pythonmath/README.md

 # pythonmath
-A simple python math library
+A simple python math library built for a school project